 Our main interest is the spatial and temporal regulation of heterochromatin, a transcriptionally inactive (silent) form of chromatin that is crucial for cellular differentiation, genome stability and chromosome organization.

 For this, we employ genetics and functional genomics to identify novel factors and assign them to functional pathways and regulatory networks.
 Using live-cell imaging, molecular biology and biochemistry, we further seek to understand the underlying mechanisms of regulation.
 As a model, we use the powerful fission yeast (Schizosaccharomyces pombe) system.

 Our lab is highly international and part of the Department of Physiological Chemistry of the Ludwig Maximilian University (LMU) Munich.
-We are located in the Biomedical Center (BMC) on the Martinsried Campus in the south of Munich, directly next to the BioCenter and the Max Planck Institutes of Biochemistry and Neurobiology, and in close proximity to the Gene Center and Helmholtz Institute of the Grosshadern Campus.
+We are located in the Biomedical Center (BMC) on the Martinsried Campus in the south of Munich.
+We are directly next to the BioCenter and the Max Planck Institutes of Biochemistry and Neurobiology, and in close proximity to the Gene Center and Helmholtz Institute of the Grosshadern Campus.

-We are a member of the collaborative research center Chromatin Dynamics (SFB 1064) and its PhD training program (IRTG).
-In addition we are part of the Marie Skłodowska Curie Innovative Training Network (ITN) “Cell2Cell”.
-Our lab is also associated with the International Max Planck Research School for Molecular Life Sciences (IMPRS-LS).
+We are part of the EC-funded Innovative Training Network (MSCA-ITN) “Cell2Cell that investigates how cell-to-cell heterogeneity in chromatin structure promotes adaptation to changes in the environment.
+We are also a member of the collaborative research center Chromatin Dynamics (SFB 1064) and its PhD training program (IRTG).
+In addition, our lab is associated with the International Max Planck Research School for Molecular Life Sciences (IMPRS-LS).